The following are the 3 main reasons you will be able to claim compensation:

 Flight compensation and cash vouchers

 Always check that any travel vouchers offered by the airline don’t waive your rights to put in a flight delay claim before you accept them.
-The EC Regulation 261/2004 states that compensation must be paid by either by electronic transfer, cheques or cash unless the passenger specifically chooses a travel voucher for an alternative flight instead.
+EU Regulation 261 and UK equivalent states that compensation must be paid by either by electronic transfer, cheques or cash unless the passenger specifically chooses a travel voucher for an alternative flight instead.

 What are the compensation rates for delayed flights?